daham-wijekoon/Hospital-Management-System/README.md

 # Hospital-Management-System
-Manages reception, prescription, laboratory and cashier.
+Manages reception, prescription, laboratory and cashier using Java, MySQL